franklesniak/ads-b-setup/README.md

     - Connect the SMA end of the **N (male) to SMA (male)** to the software-defined radio.
     - Connect the antenna to the N connector on the cable.
 1. Connect the power to the Raspberry Pi to boot it up.
+Wait a couple of minutes for it to start.

 ### Connect Option 2: Indoor ADS-B Receiver